Introduction

 On-site integration

-- Include review snippets in collection pages and search results.
+- Include review snippets in collection pages.

 Email and SMS integration